arjunrao796123/Music-classification-from-Brain-Signals/README.md

  This project is what I performed in my deep learning course.
 Data taken from OpenMiir.

-#All credits to Sebetian Stober for the data and code refereneces.
+#All credits to Sebastian Stober for the data and code refereneces.